 Equip environmental enclosures for exterior cameras with individual 120 VAC / 12 VDC power supplies when required.

-Cameras requiring cable runs in excess of 300 ft. and all exterior cameras not building wall mounted and exposed to the elements (“blue sky” type) shall utilize fiber optic transmission equipment and shall be powered by individually fused power supplies.
+Cameras requiring cable runs in excess of 300 feet and all exterior cameras not building wall mounted and exposed to the elements (“blue sky” type) shall utilize fiber optic transmission equipment and shall be powered by individually fused power supplies.

 Provide a means for disconnecting camera power supplies from main power at the power supply enclosure, either through a detachable power cord, master fuse or circuit breaker located in the power supply cabinet, or other UL approved switching device.
 There are two options for providing power to the cameras: